TheJebForge/NegativeBlendshapes/README.md

 # Negative Blendshapes

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that allows setting blendshapes negative using the slider.

+Only works when you're the one hosting the world unless [LocalListEditors](https://github.com/TheJebForge/LocalListEditors) is also installed.

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).